TeaShull/PhytoBSA/README.md

    G-statistics and delta-snp calculations are performed on the simulated arrays

 ***Smoothing of values***
-   The Null model values are smoothed in each iteration of bootstrapping, producing a distribution of potenial signals given the data.
+   The Null model values are smoothed in each iteration of bootstrapping, producing a distribution of potential signals given the data.
-   From many interations, locus-specific null models are produced, which effectivly model the influence of near neighbors on the smoothed values.
+   From many iterations, locus-specific null models are produced, which effectively model the influence of near neighbors on the smoothed values.

 ***Unsmoothed values***
-  The Null model for unsmoothed values in each iteration are simply aggregated on a chromosome-by-chromosme basis, and used to produce percentile values for each value in the observed data.
+  The Null model for unsmoothed values in each iteration are simply aggregated on a chromosome-by-chromosome basis, and used to produce percentile values for each value in the observed data.
 This allows simple filtering of those values over the critical cutoff.